Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 prefix for us (if you want a different prefix you can redifine the function definition in `test-project.prefix`).

-So lets try adding using this with our pipeline so far and `derive-column`:
+So let's try adding using this with our pipeline so far and `derive-column`:

 <div class="terminal-wrapper">